Learn About College Scholarships for African American Students

 It’s never too early to look at scholarships.
 Check out these scholarships for students to minimize or eliminate school debt.

-National Scholarships for High School Students
+National Scholarships for Black High School Students

 Tuskegee Airmen, Inc.